shammip/Stock-Portfolio-Tracker/WEEKLY_STATUS.md

 <strong>This sprint's focus is:</strong>

-* Adding to the homepage we set up, customizing our Github rules to enforce our code review policy
+* Adding to the homepage we set up
+* Customizing our Github rules to enforce our code review policy
 * Designing the Login page
 * Designing and Creating data tables in the database